Authentication Service

 - Session tokens are generated as UUIDs

-- Sessions have limited lifetime and are stored in Redis
+- Sessions have limited lifetime (default: 1 hour) and are stored in Redis

-- Sessions are invalidated after authentication or timeout
+- Sessions are invalidated after successful authentication or timeout

 JWT Security